Reswehera

-Reswehera Rajamaha Vihara is an ancient temple which was built by the king Devanampiya Tissa (307BC-267BC) situated in North Western Province in Sri Lanka.
+Reswehera Rajamaha Vihara is an ancient Buddhist temple located in Sri Lanka’s North Western Province.
+It is believed to have been built during the reign of King Devanampiya Tissa (307 BC – 267 BC), one of the earliest patrons of Buddhism on the island.

 The temple is well known for its two Gautama Buddha statues, one carved in a rock and the other inside the vihara.
 In addition, the Bo tree which was planted from a branch of the sacred Jaya Sri Maha Bodhi illuminates the historical value of the place.